 The design of the home screen was meant to give the customer a sense of fresh food with healthy vegetables.
 We wanted the customer to see the ordering kiosk when they first enter the store.
-So we decided to use rotating background images with decent amount of contrast to grab the customer’s attention.
+So we decided to use rotating background images with a decent amount of contrast to grab the customer’s attention.

 CUSTOMIZED ORDERING EXPERIENCE

-Since most customers who visit Subway are in a rush or just want a quick meal, the first thing a customer see is the last order and Sub of the day.
+Since most customers who visit Subway are in a rush or just want a quick meal, the first thing a customer sees is the last order and Sub of the day.
 Based on our research, most customers order the same item every time they visit the store.
 So the fast-track option is very valuable as it saves a lot of time.

-We use the card format instead of traditional list design to make the experience more visual and engaging.
+We use the card format instead of the traditional list design to make the experience more visual and engaging.
 The loyalty card down the right side shows how far a customer is from getting a free sub, we learned that this is the most important information a customer wants to know regarding her profile.
 In light of this, we decided to make it visible upon login, so she doesn’t have to dig into her account details.

 The customization experience is the most fun part which is playful and efficient so the store can speed up the orders.
-When adding a ingredient, the customer can either drag and drop or just tap on the item if she’s in a rush.
+When adding an ingredient, the customer can either drag and drop or just tap on the item if she’s in a rush.

 In the traditional ordering experience, the process has to be linear, which is limiting for the customer.
 What if a customer wants to customize her sauce first before picking the bread?
 The kiosk would be a perfect place for that!
 To avoid unnecessary confusion, we decided to use real food pictures instead of icons to present the ingredients.
-When a customer wants to remove a ingredient (say, the tomato), he can either swipe the tomato away or just tap on the remove button on it.
+When a customer wants to remove an ingredient (say, the tomato), he can either swipe the tomato away or just tap on the remove button on it.